24: The Game

-24: The Game is a third-person shooter video game, based on the Fox television series 24.
-The game was developed by SCE Studio Cambridge and was published by 2K Games for PlayStation 2.
-It was announced on March 30, 2005, and was released in North America on February 27, 2006.
+24: The Game is a 2006 third-person shooter video game developed by SCEE Cambridge Studio and published by Sony Computer Entertainment for the PlayStation 2.
+It is based on the Fox television series 24.
+2K released the game in North America.
 The player controls many characters from the television series at different points in the game.
-The missions in the game involve elements of third-person shooter, driving, and puzzle games.
 The musical score was composed by Sean Callery, while the script was written by Duppy Demetrius and the series production team.

 24: The Game makes extensive use of actors' voices and likenesses from the TV series, as well as using a script and music score from the same production team.
 Casting and voice production for 24: The Game were organized and handled by Blindlight.
 The events contained in the game are set in Los Angeles between the second and third seasons of the show.
 The story features three plotlines that overlap around a character from Jack Bauer's past named Peter Madsen.
 Although the game received a mixed reception from critics, it received a BAFTA nomination for its screenplay elements.